 Sharpen and lay out the tools for the job.
 If possible, have enough pairs of calipers to make all measurements that you need – not usually more than three or four.
 Set them to slightly over the relevant finished diameters to allow for small errors and sanding.
 In softer wood the calipers can damage the surface, so if possible don’t use them right on the crown of a bead.
 Calipers without lock nuts can open slowly in use, which is a common source of error.
 Lay them out in order so you don’t mix them up.
 You might label the calipers to correspond to the positions on the marking strip.
 With practice, you may find that you only need to use one or two pairs.
 You can judge other diameters by eye, using the measured diameters or sometimes the drive centre or tail centre as points of reference.

 Use a parting tool to set the bead diameters with the calipers.
 When you have set the diameters, if the shape permits it, part in on each side to block out the beads, centred on the marked lines.
 With practice you will have the confidence to set the width and depth by eye.The parting cuts both locate the beads and make clearance for the gouge or skew.
 Sometimes there is no room for the parting cut, for example if there are two beads side by side.
 Then you will have to make V cuts instead with the skew or spindle gouge.

 Turn the shape

 When you have finished the batch, line them up and pick out any rejects.
 If you need small sets, sort them into groups that match best.
 Here are a few spindles I made using these methods.
 They are part of a batch of 200.
-After sawing the blanks to size and turning the first three, the only measurements necessary were to mark the positions of the beads using a marking strip and to size the tenons.
+After sawing the blanks to size and turning the first three, the only measurements necessary were to mark the positions of the beads and to size the tenons.
 Because these spindles are small, I used multiples and fractions of the tool width to position the beads.